ChrisChinchilla/Chip-Shop/_cards/Tandy_1000.md

 originalprice: $1200
 ---

-The Tandy 1000 is an IBM compatable personal home computer that incorporate a complete set of basic peripherals on the motherboard using proprietary technologies.
+The Tandy 1000 is an IBM compatible computer that incorporates a complete set of basic peripherals on the motherboard using proprietary technologies.